informalsystems/hermes/guide/src/keys.md

     hermes-cli keys <SUBCOMMAND>

 DESCRIPTION:
-    manage keys in the relayer for each chain
+    Manage keys in the relayer for each chain

 SUBCOMMANDS:
     help       Get usage information